The following document is borrowed from the ACRL Multilingual Glossary of Terms. It translates the common library terms in several languages.

 Publisher: An entity or company that produces and issues books, journals, newspapers, or other publications.

-Recall: A request for the return of library material before the due date.
+Recall: A request to return library material before the due date.

 Refereed Journal: See Peer-reviewed journal.